How to Get a Trading of Waste Plastic Trading License in Dubai

 Foreign Ownership: 100 per cent permitted

-Typical Licence Cost: From AED 12,000 to AED 20,000 per year (varies by package)
+Typical License Cost: From AED 12,000 to AED 20,000 per year (varies by package)

 Setup Timeline: 5 to 10 working days for initial approval

-Re-export: Permitted under free zone licence
+Re-export: Permitted under free zone license

-Who This Licence Suits
+Who This License Suits

-The waste plastic trading licence is well suited to a range of business profiles, including international recycling companies seeking a regional hub, commodity traders diversifying into secondary materials, entrepreneurs building import and export businesses in the circular economy, and logistics operators adding value-added trading activities to their portfolio.
+The waste plastic trading license is well suited to a range of business profiles, including international recycling companies seeking a regional hub, commodity traders diversifying into secondary materials, entrepreneurs building import and export businesses in the circular economy, and logistics operators adding value-added trading activities to their portfolio.
 It is equally appropriate for existing businesses in plastic manufacturing or waste management that wish to formalise their trading operations in the UAE.

 Setup Costs and Steps